Addiction Is A Family Disease: Here’s How Recovery Can Help

 What does addiction is a family disease mean? – It means that when someone in a family has an addiction, it affects everyone in the family.
 It can cause stressful situations, anxiety, depression, and tension among all members of the family.
 Additionally, families may begin to experience financial hardships due to the addict’s behaviors.

-In my clinical practice as a family therapist, I’ve seen firsthand how addictive behaviors can affect the entire family.
+In my private practice as a family therapist, I’ve seen firsthand how addictive behaviors can affect the entire family.
 Parents, spouses, and even children can be deeply impacted by the addict’s behaviors.

 It does not matter if it’s a drug addiction, alcohol abuse, substance use problems, or any other type of drug abuse.
 The effects of addiction can negatively impact the friends, family, and co-workers of the addicted person.